John D. MacArthur Beach State Park – The Real Florida

 When we visited a much larger loggerhead, Sheldon (wonder who he’s named after?) was due to be released in a few days after a three year stay.

-The volunteers and employees at the park were just about the most enthusiastic I’ve seen at any Florida state park – they clearly love this place and want the visitors to as well.
+The volunteers and employees at John D MacArthur Beach were just about the most enthusiastic I’ve seen at any Florida state park – they clearly love this place and want the visitors to as well.
 We could barely get away from the lady at the interpretive center who wanted to give us a personal tour, which ordinarily would have been great, but it was Sunday and there’s this thing, uh, called NFL football and I’m like addicted man.

 However, I do want to sincerely thank John D. MacArthur for not acting like a bankster and thinking of all of us when he saved this land from concretalization.

-Oh, and while the glaciers may be melting this MacArthur Park is not.
+Oh, and while the glaciers may be melting this John D MacArthur Beach State Park is not.